jameshughes89/cs4XX-EvolutionaryComputation/site/topics/particle-swarm-optimization/pso.rst

 * The cognitive and social portions of the velocity update included the vectors :math:`\vec{r_{1}}` and :math:`\vec{r_{2}}` respectively
 * These vectors have values between :math:`[0, 1]` that are stochastically determined

-    * Randomly determined for each velocity update calculate
+    * Randomly determined for each velocity update calculation for each particle

 * These random/stochastic vectors are important as they add a chance for novelty